-Biographies, Memoirs and Life StoriesIt’s a privilege to document another’s life story in biography form.
+Biography, Journaling – short and long form journalismIt’s a privilege to document another’s life story.
 Every story needs to be told – not only for publication but also to record and honour a life.
 Personal story telling can also honour significant life events such as birth stories, eulogies, parenthood, milestones and rites of passage – from short articles to full length tomes.

 “Lindy is a rare commodity – articulate, highly creative and imaginative but also grounded and able to blend solutions that reflect commercial realities and business imperatives.
 She is emotionally intelligent and strategic, able to convey complex concepts with ease to a diverse audience and comfortable in a range of settings.
 Lindy is also values driven and passionate, embibing her work with energy, passion and soul.
 I miss working with her.”